scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 * This problem may be more acute in ASes with many endpoints (e.g. IoT), or for resource-constrained endpoints.
-* Getting a full path to a remote endpoint may require three queries to the control service.
+* Getting a full path to a remote endpoint may require three queries to control services.

 There are multiple possible and independent solution steps here: